 In both models, several investigations have been developed together with AI.
 Among them, with the Goldberg personality model, the University of South Australia conducted a study with Deep Learning in which they demonstrated that there was a relationship between eye movements and personality traits.

 Moreover with the Myers-Briggs model, based on the personality theory of Carl Jung and his archetypes, they have shown that together with Deep Learning it is possible to know personality traits.

 How can technology support traditional psychology models?

 Should we ask ourselves if technology is changing the individual's personality?
-It is probably easy for traditional psychology to answer this question, but the truth is that the world is undergoing a strong change process and new concepts, new analyses and thus new hypotheses are emerging.
-Personality psychology must evolve to do it at the same time as society and thus contribute to it in an effective way.
+It is probably easy for traditional psychology to answer this question, but the truth is that the world is currently experiencing a big change, thus introducing new concepts, new analyses and new hypotheses.
+Therefore, personality psychology must keep up with technological progress, constantly evolving and incorporating innovative ways to unravel the unknown about human beings.